cyburns/sandbox/README.md

 Sandbox to practice.
-Mostly frontend here.
+Mostly frontend.